IshratMishu/Expense-Tracking-Web-Application/README.md

 ### **Spending Limit**
 - Set a monthly spending limit upon first use.
 - Define specific spending limits for each category.
-- Prevents users from exceeding spending limits with real-time alerts.

 ---